mcardos/human-death-project-3/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more information visit our GitHub repo at https://github.com/mcardos/project-3-healthfy/

 ### Jekyll Themes